mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Deploy**: Up to 2 of your other non-Egg minions summon an Egg of itself behind itself.

 name:     Thumping Wave
-text:     Give a minion +5 Attack.
+text:     Give a minion +5⚔️.
 At end of turn, transform it into a 3/3 **Kin**.

 name:     Twin Fang
-text:     Whenever a friendly minion or your General takes damage, your General gains +2 Attack.
+text:     Whenever a friendly minion or your General takes damage, your General gains +2⚔️.

 name:     Valknu's Seal
 text:     Summon an Egg that hatches into a copy of your General.